Steve Westly: Political career

 A member of the Democratic Party, Westly worked for Congressman Leo Ryan in 1978 as his first job out of college.
 Later that year, after Ryan's death on foreign soil at the hands of the Peoples Temple cult, he worked in the U.S. Department of Energy's Office of Solar and Conservation under President Jimmy Carter until 1980.
 After working in the Carter Administration, he joined the California Public Utilities Commission as special assistant to CPUC president John Bryson.
 While at CPUC, Westly had two books published on renewable energy and the future of the utility industry.

-At age 23 in 1981, he was elected as nrthern treasurer of the California Democratic Party, the youngest party officer ever.
+At age 23 in 1981, he was elected as northern treasurer of the California Democratic Party, the youngest party officer ever.
 He was subsequently elected state controller of the California Democratic Party in 1983, northern chair of the California Democratic Party in 1985, and vice chair of the California Democratic Party in 1987.
 In 1989, he was defeated as state chair of the California Democratic Party by Jerry Brown.
 Despite that loss, Westly continued his activism within the party by being elected to the Democratic National Committee in 1988, as the highest vote getter, and was reelected in 1992, 1996, and 2000.